 Vegan Egg Roll Bowl

-- 1 tbsp sesame oil (or any neutral oil)
+- 1 tablespoon sesame oil (or any neutral oil)

 - 2 cloves garlic, minced